 -

-Pair of spout jugs.
+Pair of spouted jugs.
 Silver.
-BENITO GÓMEZ, Antonio (1775-1835).
+BENITO GOMEZ, Antonio (1775-1835).
 Segovia, Spain, 1801-1835.
 With contrast marks.
-Pair of small spouted jugs with a circular base with mouldings, a low conical foot and a tubular body finished in a hemisphere at the bottom and with a flat moulding at the top; the handle, in double ce, has a simple volute or branch that rests towards the top. the mouth of the piece; the spout shows simple decoration.
-Typologically, the present pair is linked to a type of spouted jar that, with variations, is common in Spanish domestic silverware from the first half of the 17th century until the beginning of the 18th century, and is also found after this date.
-As usual, The civil model was quickly assimilated by religious silverware, especially for use in liturgical cruets.
-Antonio Benito Gómez (1775-1835) was a silversmith who worked in Segovia, at least, from 1801 until his death, and was also a silversmith between 1824 and 1828, and between 1831 and 1835.
-Son of the silversmith Juan de la Cruz Benito Several works by his hand have been preserved: a baptismal shell and a small rostrillo for the church of Vera Cruz in Zamarramala, a hyssop found in the church of Nuestra Señora de los Dolores in La Granja de San Ildefonso (Segovia), etc. Stylistically, most of his known work is clearly reminiscent of Rococo, although some Neoclassical pieces stand out.
+Pair of small jugs with a circular base with mouldings, a low conical foot and a tubular body ending in a hemisphere at the bottom and with a flat moulding at the top; the handle, in double C, has a simple volute or branch that rests towards the mouth of the piece; the spout shows simple decoration.
+Typologically, the present pair is linked to a type of spouted jug that, with variations, was common in Spanish domestic silverware from the first half of the 17th century until the beginning of the 18th century, and was also found after this date.
+As usual, the civil model was quickly assimilated by religious silverware, especially for use in liturgical cruets.
+Antonio Benito Gómez (1775-1835) was a silversmith who worked in Segovia from at least 1801 until his death, and also a silversmith who worked between 1824 and 1828 and between 1831 and 1835.
+Son of the silversmith Juan de la Cruz Benito, several of his works have been preserved: a baptismal shell and a small rostrillo for the church of Vera Cruz in Zamarramala, a hyssop found in the church of Nuestra Señora de los Dolores in La Granja de San Ildefonso (Segovia), etc. Stylistically, most of his known work is clearly Rococo in style, although some Neoclassical pieces stand out.

 · Size: 8,5x5,5x8 cms.